rarodrigues9/nutanix_ansible/README.md

 # nutanix_ansible

-Deploy VMs on Nuntanix via Ansible
+Deploying Multi-VM on NUTANIX with Ansible